-Fruits, vegetables, grain dishes, legumes, and meats are commonly consumed around the world.
-But if you’ve ever tried collard greens from Brazil and then from the south of the United States, you know that they taste very different.
+Fruits, vegetables, grains, legumes, and meats can taste wildly different depending on where in the world they’ve been prepared.
+If you’ve ever tried collard greens from both Brazil and the south of the United States, you know that they taste very different.

-What’s the main difference between these two foods?
+What’s the main difference between collard greens from each of these regions?

 The secret to the difference in taste isn’t in the food itself but rather in how it is prepared and seasoned.

-Needless to say, herbs and spices are seemingly magical ingredients that transform a bland dish into an explosion of tastes in your mouth.
+Needless to say, herbs and spices are powerful ingredients that can transform a bland dish into something extraordinary.

 Phytochemicals are plant-based chemicals that are biologically active and interact with the human body to produce health-promoting outcomes.